openshift-pipelines/pipeline-service/developer/openshift/gitops/argocd/pipeline-service-o11y/README.md

 3. Click the "Share" icon to save the dashboard to JSON.
 4. Copy the JSON into the pipeline-service-dashboard.json file, located in `operator/gitops/argocd/grafana/dashboards`.
+5. Remove any `datasource` references with `uid` entries.
+Those `uid` entries will not work on staging or prod.
+And if you are editing the JSON file form staging or prod, those `uid` entries will become stale.
-5. Commit the updated JSON, push to your branch, and verify the dashboard is updated once ArgoCD syncs your repository.
+6. Commit the updated JSON, push to your branch, and verify the dashboard is updated once ArgoCD syncs your repository.

 ## Components